Monatric/odin-flight-booker/README.md

 - That said, I had to use `accepts_nested_attributes_for :passengers` as seen in the Booking model.
 - I learned how to permit the params for these nested attributes.
 - The advanced forms also allowed me to figure out how to work with hidden fields, date objects and date formats, as well as producing results with a basic search form and passing these params to different views.
+- CI/CD isn't part of the Rails course of TheOdinProject (as of writing), so I tried to read and fix the CI errors, which mainly consisted about the tests.
+So I fixed the labels of fixtures and URL testing.

 ## Screenshots